Papa Eftim I: Establishment of the Turkish Orthodox Patriarchate

 In 1924, Karahisarithis started to conduct the liturgy in Turkish, and quickly won support from the new Turkish Republic formed after the fall of the Ottoman Empire.
 He claimed that the Ecumenical Patriarchate of Constantinople was ethnically-centered and favored the Greek population.
-Being excommunicated for claiming to be a bishop while still having a wife (married bishops are not allowed in Orthodoxy) Karahisarithis, who later changed his name to Zeki Erenerol, called a Turkish ecclesial congress, which elected him Patriarch in 1924.
+Being excommunicated for claiming to be a bishop while still having a wife (married bishops are generally not allowed in Orthodoxy) Karahisarithis, who later changed his name to Zeki Erenerol, called a Turkish ecclesial congress, which elected him Patriarch in 1924.

 On 6 June 1924, in a conference in the Church of the Virgin Mary (Meryem Ana) in Galata, it was decided to transfer the headquarters of the Turkish Orthodox Patriarchate from Kayseri to Istanbul.
 In the same session it was also decided that the Church of Virgin Mary would become the Center of the new Patriarchate of the Turkish Orthodox Church.

-Karahisarithis and his family members were exempted from the population exchange as per a decision of the Turkish government, although there was not the exemption for either Karahisarithis' followers or the wider Karamanlides communities of Turkish speaking Christian that was hoped for.
-Most of the ethnic Turkish speaking Orthodox population remained affiliated with the Greek Ecumenical Patriarchate of Constantinople.
+Karahisarithis and his family members were exempted from the population exchange as per a decision of the Turkish government, although there was not the exemption for either Karahisaridis' followers or the wider Karamanlides communities of Turkish speaking Christian that was hoped for.
+Most of the Turkish speaking Orthodox population remained affiliated with the Greek Ecumenical Patriarchate of Constantinople.

 The excommunication of Papa Eftim was revoked and he is consecrated as a bishop by metropolitan bishops Amorsios of Kayseri, Kirilios of Erdek and Agatangelos of Adalar on 18 March 1926.

-After the death of Mustafa Kemal, Papa Eftim lost some of his prestige in the eyes of the Turkish state.
 In 1953 he organized a demonstration march against the Greek Orthodox Ecumenical Patriarch Athenagoras I and he continued to make statements against the Greek Patriarchate.

 Resignation and death

-He resigned in 1962 due to ill health and his elder son Turgut Erenerol (formerly Yiorghos Karahisarithis) became Papa Eftim II, and held this post until his death in 1991.
+He resigned in 1962 due to ill health and his elder son Turgut Erenerol (formerly Giorgios Karahisaridis) became Papa Eftim II, and held this post until his death in 1991.
 The office was then passed to his younger son Selçuk Erenerol, who took the title Papa Eftim III until 2002.
 The current holder of the title is Paşa Ümit Erenerol, Papa Eftim I's grandson (son of Selçuk Erenerol, Papa Eftim III) who has held the title Papa Eftim IV since 2002.

 He died on 14 March 1968 and was refused a burial in the Greek Orthodox cemetery of Şişli due to his excommunication, and the Turkish government had to intervene to secure his burial.